 Businesses must ensure they comply with immigration laws or risk facing serious penalties including fines or even imprisonment.
 In some cases, immigration laws can affect company officers, including directors, CEOs, CFOs, and company secretaries.
 Some elements of the immigration regime operate on a strict liability basis, meaning that unless organisations take pro-active steps to prevent breach, there may be liability.

-Hammond Taylor is a boutique immigration law firm and specialises in corporate immigration solutions.
+Roam Migration Law is a boutique immigration law firm and specialises in corporate immigration solutions.
 As part of our work we frequently see the gaps in business policy and process when it comes to immigration.
 We’ve developed a solution, to help businesses resolve these gaps and meet immigration obligations in a cost effective manner, with a minimum of fuss, and maximum efficiency.

 Ensuring that your organisation is fully compliant with all immigration laws will: